tiprankstipranks

 Changes to tax laws; fluctuations in our effective tax rate; accounting for tax positions; resolution of tax disputes; changes to accounting standards, elections, assertions, or policies; global minimum tax

 Changes to federal, state, provincial, local, or foreign tax laws, could result in increased taxes on our products, business, customers, or consumers.
 Various proposals to increase taxes on beverage alcohol products have been made at the federal and state levels or at other governmental bodies in recent years.
 Federal, state, provincial, local, or foreign governmental entities may consider increasing taxes upon beverage alcohol products as they explore available alternatives for raising funds, including to offset budget or other deficits.
 In addition, significant judgment is required to determine our effective tax rate and evaluate our tax positions.
 Our provision for income taxes includes a provision for uncertain tax positions.
 Fluctuations in federal, state, local, and foreign taxes, or a change to uncertain tax positions, including related interest and penalties, may impact our effective tax rate and our financial results.
 When tax matters arise, several years may elapse before such matters are audited and finally resolved.
 Unfavorable resolution of any tax matter could increase our effective tax rate and resolution of a tax issue may require the use of cash in the year of resolution.
 U.S. tax changes or changes in how international corporations are taxed, including changes in how existing tax laws are interpreted or enforced, or changes to accounting standards, elections, or assertions as well as our accounting policies could have a material adverse effect on our business, liquidity, financial condition, and/or results of operations.
 For example, the OECD has introduced a framework to implement a global minimum tax rate of 15%, referred to as Pillar Two.
 Many jurisdictions in which we do business have started to enact laws implementing, or have draft legislation proposed for adoption to implement, Pillar Two.
-These changes, when enacted by the various jurisdictions in which we do business, may significantly increase our taxes in these jurisdictions.
+We are monitoring these developments because these changes, when enacted by the various jurisdictions in which we do business, may significantly increase our taxes in these jurisdictions.

 Ability to Sell

-Total Risks: 3/23 (13%)Below Sector Average
+Total Risks: 3/24 (13%)Below Sector Average

-Competition1 | 4.3%
+Competition1 | 4.2%

 Competition - Risk 1